CartoDB/CartoDB-SQL-API/doc/copy_queries.md

     -- adds the 'cartodb_id' and 'the_geom_webmercator'
     -- adds the required triggers and indexes
     SELECT CDB_CartodbfyTable('upload_example');

+    -- Note that CDB_CartodbfyTable is called differently if you have an organization user -- SELECT CDB_CartodbfyTable('your_org_username', 'upload_example');

 Now you are ready to upload your file.
 Suppose you have a CSV file like this: